-\textbf{Network Architecture.} We used ResNet50 \citep{he_DeepResidualLearning_2016} pre-trained on ImageNet\citep{deng_ImageNetLargescaleHierarchical_2009} as the backbone network and changed the output channel of the FC layer to one for predicting the distortion parameter $k$.
+\textbf{Network Architecture.} We used ResNet50 \citep{he_DeepResidualLearning_2016} pre-trained on ImageNet\citep{deng_ImageNetLargescaleHierarchical_2009} as the backbone network which is a widely used and \textit{de facto} standard structure in deep learning community., and changed the output channel of the FC layer to one for predicting the distortion parameter $k$.
 We devised a differentiable warp module to embody the warp function $\mathcal{F}$, which takes the distorted image and the estimated distortion parameter $k$ as inputs and outputs the rectified image.
 L1 loss between the rectified image and the ground truth image was minimized during the training.
 The whole network was trained end-to-end.
 The structure of the proposed baseline model is illustrated in Figure~\ref{fig:baseline_nn}.

 \textbf{Results.} We trained three baseline models for each of the distortion models separately on the corresponding training dataset synthesized from the ADE20k dataset.
 Specifically, for each source dataset, we synthesized training and test samples using one of the distortion models, respectively.
-Thereby, we build nine datasets in total, three for each source dataset.
+Therefore, we built nine datasets in total, three for each source dataset.
 Each model was only trained on the corresponding synthetic ADE20k training set but tested on all the synthesized test sets.
-For simplicity, we used names of the distortion models and the original datasets to denote the synthetic datasets and the corresponding deep neural network models that trained on them, e.g., FOV ADE20k dataset denotes the synthetic dataset generated from ADE20k dataset based on the FOV distortion model while FOV ADE20k model denote the deep model trained on the FOV ADE20k dataset.
-PSNR and SSIM of the test results were summarized in Table \ref{tab:baseline_psnr}.
+For simplicity, we used the names of the distortion models and the original datasets to denote the synthetic datasets and the corresponding deep neural network models that were trained on them.
+For example, the FOV ADE20k dataset denotes the synthetic dataset generated from the ADE20k dataset based on the FOV distortion model, while the FOV ADE20k model denotes the deep model trained on the FOV ADE20k dataset.
+The PSNR and SSIM of the test results were summarized in Table \ref{tab:baseline_psnr}.
 The scores in each row are the results of one specific deep model tested on all the test sets, while the scores in each column are the results of different deep models tested on the same test set.